vmm20/coding-resources/devtools/index.md

   <tr>
     <td><img src="logos/Xcode.png" width="150"/></td>
     <td><a href="https://developer.apple.com/xcode/">Xcode</a><br/>
     Apple's IDE for iOS and macOS development, with a focus on the Swift programming language.
-Requires registration as an Apple developer to download.</td>
+Requires registration as an Apple developer to download.<ul>
+      <li>Swift</li>
+</ul></td>
   </tr>
 </table>